Pope Clement X

-Pope Clement X (Clemens X; Clemente X; 13 July 1590 – 22 July 1676), born Emilio Bonaventura Altieri, was head of the Catholic Church and ruler of the Papal States from 29 April 1670 to his death in July 1676.
-Elected pope at age 79, he has since been ranked as the oldest pope at the time of his election.
+Pope Clement X (Clemens X; Clemente X; 13 July 1590 – 22 July 1676), born Emilio Bonaventura Altieri, was head of the Catholic Church and ruler of the Papal States from 29 April 1670 to his death on 22 July 1676.

+Emilio Bonaventura Altieri, born in Rome in 1590, belonged to the Papal nobility.
+He received a doctorate in law and held various positions within the Catholic Church, including Bishop of Camerino and Superintendent of the Papal Exchequer.
+At the age of almost 80, he was elected Pope Clement X in 1670 after a four-month-long conclave.
+As Pope, he canonized and beatified various saints, promoted good relations between Christian countries, and made efforts to preserve the Altieri family name by adopting the Paoluzzi family.
+He also established a new tax in Rome, which led to conflicts with ambassadors and cardinals.
+Clement X celebrated the fourteenth jubilee of the holy year in 1675 despite his old age.
+During his pontificate, he created 20 cardinals, including Pietro Francesco Orsini, who later became Pope Benedict XIII.

+He suspended the Portuguese Inquisition's proceedings in October 1674, challenging the techniques employed against its main victims, the New Christians.

 Early life

-Emilio Boneventura Altieri was born in Rome in 1590, the son of Lorenzo Altieri and Vittoria Delfin, a noble Venetian lady, sister of Flaminio Delfin, commander general of the Papal Armies, and of Gentile Delfin, Bishop of Camerino.
-His brother was Giambattista Altieri.
-The Altieri family belonged to the ancient Roman nobility and had enjoyed the highest consideration at Rome for several centuries; they had occasionally contracted alliances with the Colonnas and the Orsinis.
+Emilio Bonaventura Altieri was born in Rome in 1590, the son of Lorenzo Altieri and Vittoria Delfin, a noble Venetian lady, sister of Flaminio Delfin, commander general of the Papal Army, and of Gentile Delfin, Bishop of Camerino.
+His brother was Cardinal Giambattista Altieri.
+The Altieri family belonged to the ancient Roman Papal nobility and had enjoyed the highest consideration at Rome for several centuries; they had occasionally contracted alliances with the Colonnas and the Orsinis.
 During earlier pontificates, the Altieri held many important offices and had been entrusted with several delicate missions.